iamfortune/BCH-titbits/acid/PH/ACID,PH&&BUFFERCALC.md

 dissociation constant of pure water Kw=[OH-][H+]=10-14m conveniently Ph = -log10[H+]

-PH is a measure of
+PH is a measure of the acidity of a solution, so the lower the ph, the higher the acidity of the solution.